atk4/book/en/model/core.rst

 If the specified ID passed here is not found in the database, then exception is generated and is handled by API.

+.. php:method:: reload

+    Unloads then loads current record back.
+Use this if you have added new fields

 Generic models
 ----------------